-This series is named after Meret Oppenheim’s holiday house located in the heart of the historical town of Carona (Lugano) in Switzerland.
+This series was taken at Casa Costanza, Meret Oppenheim’s holiday house located in the heart of the historical town of Carona (Lugano) in Switzerland.
 The house, once bought by her grandparents, the Wengers, has stayed in the family and still testifies today to Meret’s architectural interventions and work.

 Casa Costanza is deeply intertwined with the Wenger - Oppenheim family history.
 Originally from Bern, the family bought this “palazzetto” as a vacation house in 1917.
 From that point on, the house has hosted very special guests and visitors.
 Some important figures in the arts and the intelligentsia of the XIX and XX centuries came to visit the Wenger - Oppenheim in Carona.